yabellini/SitioAcademico/content/blog/2026-06-18-promoutils/index.md

 This workflow is now running in the rOpenSci Slack workspace, automatically introducing one community channel each week.
 It helps members discover new conversations while saving us from a repetitive manual task.

-The use of promoutils with Slack API allow us to automate recurring communications while keeping them flexible and easy to update.
+`promoutils` with Slack API allow us to automate recurring communications while keeping them flexible and easy to update.
 If a new channel is created or an old one is archived, rerunning the workflow generates a new schedule with minimal effort.

-For me, that's what automation is about: using small, reusable tools to reduce routine work so we can spend more time supporting contributors, fostering connections, and building an open and welcoming community.
+For me, this is a nice good automation example: using small, reusable tools to reduce routine work so we can spend more time supporting contributors, fostering connections, and building an open and welcoming community.